jpmckeown/pitch-sorted/notes/diary-notes.md

 D+ bug= levelDone=true but its moving!!
 + bug: roadCentre occupy grid not 1
 + if edge lake below avoid swing butt ove lake? how?

+## 21 August
++ update say more about Done tasks, warmup, and coming week, maybe a look ahead

+## 22 August
++ For hole-in-one (and Balancing): record X pos of Hat at launch and X where sheep arrives at bottom of screen.